Semina-project/semina/README.md

 # Semina

-Semina is an experimental framework exploring the emergence of autonomous systems through smart contracts, artificial intelligence, and minimal human intervention.
+Semina is an experimental framework exploring the emergence of autonomous systems through smart contracts and artificial intelligence, with the explicit goal of progressively reducing human operational control.

-This repository serves as the canonical source of truth for the project.
+This repository is the canonical public record of the project.
+No promises.
+No roadmap by dates.
+Only design, constraints, and evolution.